 - Phase 2 results also demonstrated treatment with resmetirom lowered multiple atherogenic lipids and lipoproteins, including LDL-cholesterol, apolipoprotein B, triglycerides and lipoprotein (a) ― a key potential benefit as NASH patients have elevated cardiovascular risk.

 - To date, resmetirom has demonstrated a generally favorable safety and tolerability profile including in Phase 3 studies in which over 2,000 patients have enrolled, with many treated for more than one year.

-Madrigal is currently conducting two Phase 3 clinical trials, MAESTRO-NASH and MAESTRO-NAFLD-1, to demonstrate the safety and efficacy of resmetirom for the treatment of NASH.
+Madrigal is currently conducting four Phase 3 clinical trials to demonstrate the safety and efficacy of resmetirom for the treatment of NASH: MAESTRO-NASH, MAESTRO-NAFLD-1, MAESTRO-NAFLD-OLE, and MAESTRO-NASH Outcomes.
 In June 2021, Madrigal announced achievement of the planned target enrollment in the 52-week portion of the MAESTRO-NASH serial liver biopsy study.
 Data from MAESTRO-NASH, together with data from MAESTRO-NAFLD-1 and other data, including safety parameters, will form the basis for a potential subpart H submission to FDA for accelerated approval for the treatment of NASH in the U.S.